Part-DB/Part-DB-server/README.md

     * Change the line `APP_ENV=dev` to `APP_ENV=prod`
     * If you do not want to use SQLite, change the value of `DATABASE_URL=` to your needs (see [here](http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html#connecting-using-a-url)) for the format.
       In bigger instances with concurrent accesses, MySQL is more performant.
 This can not be changed easily later, so choose wisely.
-4. Install composer dependencies and generate autoload files: `composer install --no-dev`
+4. Install composer dependencies and generate autoload files: `composer install -o --no-dev`
 5. If you have put Part-DB into a sub-directory on your server (like `part-db/`), you have to edit the file `webpack.config.js` and uncomment the lines (remove the `//` before the lines) `.setPublicPath('/part-db/build')` (line 43) and
  `.setManifestKeyPrefix('build/')` (line 44).
 You have to replace `/part-db` with your own path on line 44.